opencolorado/.NET-Wrapper-for-CKAN-API/README.markdown

 ## Welcome
 This project provides an [ASP.NET MVC 3] (http://www.asp.net/mvc/mvc3) front-end for a [CKAN] (http://wiki.ckan.net/Main_Page) repository.
-This project is designed to provide a data catalog that is based on a  group in a shared CKAN respository.
+This project provides a fully functioning web-based data catalog that is specific to a group in a shared CKAN respository.

 ### About
 This project was created in partnership with [Open Colorado] (http://www.opencolorado.org) and Colorado Smart Communities.

-This .NET implementation was created for communities that want to host a local data catalog on Windows/IIS while sharing a common CKAN repository.
+This .NET implementation was created for communities that want to leverage the common CKAN repository (http://colorado.ckan.net) while hosting a local data catalog front-end on their organization's Windows hosting platform.

+The catalog is fully configurable and it is designed to be easy to integrate with the look feel or an existing site.

 ## Getting Started